HP EliteBook: HP Dev One

 HP Dev One is a Linux laptop designed by HP in collaboration with System76 and AMD, available since June 2022.
 HP Dev One's design is based on the HP EliteBook 845 G8.
 Pop!
 OS is preinstalled on the Dev One.
 The laptop is designed for software developers, and includes a Super key in place of the traditional Windows key.
 Additionally, the maximum display brightness is 1000 nits but premium-branded speaker technology is not included.

-Thirteenth generation
+Twelfth generation

 This generation of EliteBook notebooks feature Intel Alder Lake processors.
 EliteBook 800 series G9 was announced in January 2022.
 The EliteBook 800 G9 series with Intel processors and EliteBook 805 G9 series with AMD processors were announced at CES 2022.
 This generation also brings the previous ProBook 600 and ProBook 605 series into the EliteBook lineup.
+Notably in this generation, the word "Book" was dropped from the two 360-degree rotatable 2-in-1 models.
+Instead they were renamed to just "HP Elite x360 830 G9" and "HP Elite x360 1040 G9".
+Also absent in this generation is a 13" version of the more premium 1000-series line, which would have succeeded last generation's HP EliteBook x360 1030 G8.